The Least-Interesting Story on the Site

 Anyway, if you read one of my stories, just remember it isn't my fault.

-*Okay, so there are actually ten times less pets, but most days it feels like more.
+*Okay, so the true number of pets is an order of magnitude smaller, but most days it feels like more.